SS Zeeland (1900): Late career

-In February 1919, SS Northland began sailing from Liverpool to Philadelphia for the American Line through June 1919.
+Northland began sailing from Liverpool to Philadelphia for the American Line through June 1919.
 After a refurbishment, the liner was returned to her former name, Zeeland; to the Red Star Line; and to Antwerp–New York service (with intermediate stops in Southampton) in August 1920.
-In April 1923, Zeeland was converted to cabin- and third-class passenger service only.
-Zeeland began her last Red Star voyage on 8 October 1926.
 Transferred to the Atlantic Transport Line in 1927, the liner was renamed SS Minnesota and began tourist service between London and New York in April.
 After making her last voyage in September 1929, Minnesota was sold and scrapped at Thos.
 W. Ward Inverkeithing in 1930.